FlailingFog/KK-Blender-Porter-Pack/README.md

 #### PMX Plugin Exports
 1a.
 Export the model with the pmx exporter
 1b.
 Export the textures with grey's mesh exporter
 1c.
-Import the pmx file into Blender using CATS
+Import the pmx file into Blender using the big "Import Model" button in CATS
 1d.
 Finalize the pmx file with the Finalize PMX button
 #### FBX Plugin Exports
 1a.
 Open studio